 Our survey showed that the needs were vastly different and could be divided into three groups, mostly along demographics and family structure.

-The second group is the sandwich generation with both parents and kids to support and are still with a long career runway.
-They have some savings but need to balance between heavy and regular expenditures for family, a mortgage, as well as trying to save for the future.
-They are able to take on risk as they still have time on their side— but capital growth is essential.
+The second group is the sandwich generation, with both parents and kids to support, and still with a long career runway.
+They have some savings, but need to balance between heavy and regular expenditures for family, a mortgage, as well as trying to save for the future.
+They are able to take on risk as they still have time on their side — but capital growth is essential.
 This balancing act means they need both a higher income now and savings that will still potentially grow over the long term.

 The third and final group are a younger generation of investors who want to get started early.
 They want to build wealth over the long term with some savings.
 They also want to build a regular passive income stream immediately.
 While this stream may not cover all their expenses, it would still supplement their monthly needs in addition to providing long-term wealth accumulation and growth.
 Growing their invested capital means that as time passes they will enjoy potential higher payouts from their growing pool of savings.

-For the Income Portfolios, while the different life stage based personas provide a better understanding of who and why the income portfolios were created for we also provide the explicit breakdown of the “current payout target” (money you receive in your pocket every month) and the “estimated capital appreciation” (for Higher Income and Future Income especially as the capital appreciation expected over the long term to be higher than Stable Income).
-These two components of returns add up to provide you with an expectation of long term “estimated total returns”.
+For the Income Portfolios, while the different life-stage based personas provide a better understanding of who and why the income portfolios were created for, we also provide the explicit breakdown of the current payout target — the money you receive in your pocket every month — and the estimated capital appreciation — for Higher Income and Future Income especially as the capital appreciation is expected over the long term to be higher than Stable Income.
+These two components of returns add up to provide you with an expectation of long-term estimated total returns.